-Miami Hit and Run Accident Attorneys
+Miami Hit and Run Accident Lawyers

 Car accidents are a daily occurrence in Florida.
 In most situations, these accidents result in two people stopping their vehicles, exchanging information, and contacting the police.
 Perhaps you’ve pulled over to do so, but the other driver has taken off.
 You may or may not have grabbed their license plate number.
 What do you do?
 What are your rights?